ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

 Non-affordance:
-: Originally a term for information that is the subject of interactions with other Instances than the Thing, this term is now considered confusing as it would often just be an affordance of another Instance than the Thing.
+: Originally a term for information that is the subject of interactions with other Instances than the Thing (called "offDevice" now), this term is now considered confusing as it would often just be an affordance of another Instance than the Thing.

 # Instance Information and SDF